MarcBresson/illustrator-scripts/README.md

 ## To Do

 * Convert it to a panel instead of a popup.
-* when using a random color in a swatch, keep the swatch selected
+* Keep the swatch selected when using a random color in a swatch.
+* Make it able to explore groups.
+* Make the cancel button a cancel button (not just a close-window button)

 Fell free to contribute to this project !
 I'll keep things updated on the main branch.